lukevanin/SwiftPack/CitySearch/NOTES.md

 Preferrably we should implement all of these tests before starting any development so that we have a working solution as soon as possible.

+### User Interface

+We will use UIKit and code-only layout.
+We will not be using Storyboards or SwiftUI.

+Benefits of using UIKit:
+- Tried and tested and used by millions of applications over decades.
+- Predictable: Edge cases are (mostly) well known, and can be avoided.
+- Flexible: Provides for changing existing behaviour, and implementing custom functionality.
+- Performant: UIKit generally provides a smooth and responsive user experience when used correctly.

+Disadvantages of using UIKit:
+- Code is imperative, often requiring lots of lines of repetative code for even basic tasks.
+This often makes development slow and prone to bugs.